jjaimealeman/wdb-get-good-with-git/README.md

-## Welcome to our new repo, where **we all** learn to get good with `git` 😁
+## Welcome to our new repository, where **we all** learn to get good with `git` 😁

-I created this repo with the help of friends Aaron Watts and Shakti Sarkar.
+I created this repository with the help of friends Aaron Watts and Shakti Sarkar.

 We are all students of the [Web Developers Bootcamp](https://www.udemy.com/course/the-web-developer-bootcamp/) by Colt Steele on Udemy and members of their [Facebook Group](https://www.facebook.com/groups/officialwebdeveloperbootcamp).